I have an urgent dental problem and cannot find an NHS dentist. How can I get help?

 We are aware of the extensive waiting lists for children and adults and we are exploring ways to address this issue.
 Although some practices are putting on additional capacity for new patients, this does not mean that they will be able to accommodate all new patient requests.

-Some practices have waiting lists for patients requesting routine NHS dental care.
+Some practices have waiting lists for patients requesting an appointment at the practice for routine NHS dental care.
 As independent contractors, dental practices are responsible for managing their own appointment books and are best placed to advise if they can take on new patients.
-NHS Dorset does not hold information on practices who are currently accepting new patients so will not be able to arrange a dental appointment on your behalf.

-You can search for local Dentists using the NHS Find a Dentist website or you can call 0300 123 1663 for more information.
-NHS Dorset has no control over this NHS website and it is mandatory for Dentists to keep it updated with their current status on accepting NHS patients.
+Please note: NHS Dorset has no control over this NHS website and it is mandatory for dentists to keep it updated with their current status on accepting NHS patients.

 Do dentists have a duty to see patients under the NHS?

 A dental practice has an NHS contractual obligation during an open course of treatment for example crowns, bridges, and dentures.
-If something goes wrong, requiring repair or retreatment, within 12 months of the original treatment, then your dentist should do the necessary without any additional charges.
+If something goes wrong, requiring repair or retreatment, within 12 months of the original treatment, then your dentist should do what is necessary without any additional charges.
 Outside of this, a dental practice does not have any obligation to continue to offer NHS care to a person.

 Will my child be prioritised for NHS dentistry?